parth1egend/Bosch_Project/Ollama_Approach/ReadMe.md

 - app.py: The main application file.
 - requirements.txt: List of Python dependencies.
 - htmlTemplates.py: HTML templates used in the Streamlit app.

+## If any error while running the app then there might be some requirements that we have missed in the requirements.txt file.
+Please check the error and install the required package using pip install <package_name> command.